$385.86 Million in Sales Expected for Quaker Chemical Co. (NYSE:KWR) This Quarter

-Brokerages forecast that Quaker Chemical Co.
-(NYSE:KWR) will post $385.86 million in sales for the current fiscal quarter, Zacks Investment Research reports.
-Three analysts have provided estimates for Quaker Chemical’s earnings, with the highest sales estimate coming in at $396.70 million and the lowest estimate coming in at $371.00 million.
-Quaker Chemical reported sales of $378.56 million in the same quarter last year, which would suggest a positive year over year growth rate of 1.9%.
-The company is scheduled to report its next earnings results on Monday, May 10th.
+Brokerages predict that Quaker Chemical Co.
+(NYSE:KWR) will post $385.86 million in sales for the current quarter, according to Zacks.
+Three analysts have made estimates for Quaker Chemical’s earnings, with the highest sales estimate coming in at $396.70 million and the lowest estimate coming in at $371.00 million.
+Quaker Chemical reported sales of $378.56 million in the same quarter last year, which would suggest a positive year-over-year growth rate of 1.9%.
+The business is expected to announce its next quarterly earnings results on Monday, May 10th.

-According to Zacks, analysts expect that Quaker Chemical will report full-year sales of $1.56 billion for the current financial year, with estimates ranging from $1.47 billion to $1.64 billion.
-For the next fiscal year, analysts forecast that the business will report sales of $1.63 billion, with estimates ranging from $1.54 billion to $1.73 billion.
-Zacks Investment Research’s sales calculations are an average based on a survey of research firms that cover Quaker Chemical.
+According to Zacks, analysts expect that Quaker Chemical will report full-year sales of $1.56 billion for the current year, with estimates ranging from $1.47 billion to $1.64 billion.
+For the next fiscal year, analysts expect that the business will post sales of $1.63 billion, with estimates ranging from $1.54 billion to $1.73 billion.
+Zacks’ sales averages are a mean average based on a survey of sell-side analysts that follow Quaker Chemical.

-Quaker Chemical (NYSE:KWR) last issued its earnings results on Thursday, February 25th.
-The specialty chemicals company reported $1.63 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.52 by $0.11.
+Quaker Chemical (NYSE:KWR) last announced its quarterly earnings results on Thursday, February 25th.
+The specialty chemicals company reported $1.63 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.52 by $0.11.
+The firm had revenue of $385.85 million during the quarter, compared to the consensus estimate of $362.23 million.
 Quaker Chemical had a return on equity of 6.63% and a net margin of 0.45%.
-The firm had revenue of $385.85 million for the quarter, compared to analysts’ expectations of $362.23 million.
-During the same quarter last year, the business earned $1.34 earnings per share.
+During the same period in the prior year, the firm earned $1.34 EPS.

-A number of equities research analysts have recently commented on the company.
-Zacks Investment Research lowered Quaker Chemical from a “buy” rating to a “hold” rating in a research report on Friday, February 26th.
-Sidoti assumed coverage on Quaker Chemical in a research report on Monday, December 21st.
-They set a “neutral” rating on the stock.
-Finally, Deutsche Bank Aktiengesellschaft assumed coverage on Quaker Chemical in a research report on Friday, December 11th.
-They set a “buy” rating and a $285.00 price target on the stock.
-Three investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-Quaker Chemical presently has an average rating of “Hold” and an average price target of $248.00.
+Several analysts have recently weighed in on KWR shares.
+Sidoti started coverage on Quaker Chemical in a research note on Monday, December 21st.
+They set a “neutral” rating for the company.
+Zacks Investment Research cut shares of Quaker Chemical from a “buy” rating to a “hold” rating in a report on Friday, February 26th.
+Finally, Deutsche Bank Aktiengesellschaft cut their target price on shares of Quaker Chemical from $320.00 to $300.00 and set a “buy” rating on the stock in a report on Monday.
+Three research analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
+The company currently has an average rating of “Hold” and a consensus price target of $253.00.

-In related news, CFO Mary Dean Hall sold 2,490 shares of Quaker Chemical stock in a transaction that occurred on Thursday, March 4th.
-The stock was sold at an average price of $261.70, for a total value of $651,633.00.
-Following the sale, the chief financial officer now owns 6,005 shares of the company’s stock, valued at approximately $1,571,508.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-Also, SVP David Slinkman sold 1,565 shares of Quaker Chemical stock in a transaction that occurred on Friday, March 5th.
-The shares were sold at an average price of $262.09, for a total value of $410,170.85.
-Following the completion of the sale, the senior vice president now directly owns 5,667 shares in the company, valued at approximately $1,485,264.03.
+In other Quaker Chemical news, CFO Mary Dean Hall sold 2,490 shares of the firm’s stock in a transaction that occurred on Thursday, March 4th.
+The shares were sold at an average price of $261.70, for a total value of $651,633.00.
+Following the sale, the chief financial officer now owns 6,005 shares in the company, valued at $1,571,508.50.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Also, SVP David Slinkman sold 1,565 shares of the firm’s stock in a transaction that occurred on Friday, March 5th.
+The shares were sold at an average price of $262.09, for a total transaction of $410,170.85.
+Following the completion of the sale, the senior vice president now owns 5,667 shares in the company, valued at approximately $1,485,264.03.
 The disclosure for this sale can be found here.
-2.10% of the stock is currently owned by company insiders.
+Company insiders own 2.10% of the company’s stock.

-Several large investors have recently bought and sold shares of the business.
-Oregon Public Employees Retirement Fund increased its position in shares of Quaker Chemical by 1.0% during the 4th quarter.
-Oregon Public Employees Retirement Fund now owns 5,315 shares of the specialty chemicals company’s stock worth $1,347,000 after purchasing an additional 51 shares during the last quarter.
-Victory Capital Management Inc. increased its position in shares of Quaker Chemical by 5.5% during the 4th quarter.
-Victory Capital Management Inc. now owns 1,733 shares of the specialty chemicals company’s stock worth $439,000 after purchasing an additional 91 shares during the last quarter.
-Strs Ohio increased its position in shares of Quaker Chemical by 14.3% during the 4th quarter.
-Strs Ohio now owns 800 shares of the specialty chemicals company’s stock worth $202,000 after purchasing an additional 100 shares during the last quarter.
-Aperio Group LLC increased its position in shares of Quaker Chemical by 3.0% during the 4th quarter.
-Aperio Group LLC now owns 3,599 shares of the specialty chemicals company’s stock worth $912,000 after purchasing an additional 105 shares during the last quarter.
-Finally, Park Avenue Securities LLC increased its position in shares of Quaker Chemical by 7.3% during the 4th quarter.
-Park Avenue Securities LLC now owns 1,641 shares of the specialty chemicals company’s stock worth $416,000 after purchasing an additional 111 shares during the last quarter.
-83.78% of the stock is currently owned by hedge funds and other institutional investors.
+Large investors have recently made changes to their positions in the business.
+Paces Ferry Wealth Advisors LLC acquired a new stake in shares of Quaker Chemical in the third quarter valued at approximately $26,000.
+Fieldpoint Private Securities LLC acquired a new stake in shares of Quaker Chemical in the fourth quarter valued at approximately $38,000.
+Captrust Financial Advisors increased its stake in shares of Quaker Chemical by 2,160.0% in the fourth quarter.
+Captrust Financial Advisors now owns 226 shares of the specialty chemicals company’s stock valued at $57,000 after purchasing an additional 216 shares during the period.
+Bellwether Advisors LLC acquired a new stake in shares of Quaker Chemical in the fourth quarter valued at approximately $68,000.
+Finally, Veriti Management LLC acquired a new position in shares of Quaker Chemical during the fourth quarter valued at approximately $104,000.
+Institutional investors own 83.78% of the company’s stock.

-The company also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
-Investors of record on Friday, April 16th will be given a $0.395 dividend.
-This represents a $1.58 dividend on an annualized basis and a yield of 0.68%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, April 30th.
+Shareholders of record on Friday, April 16th will be issued a $0.395 dividend.
 The ex-dividend date is Thursday, April 15th.
-Quaker Chemical’s dividend payout ratio is presently 27.10%.
+This represents a $1.58 dividend on an annualized basis and a yield of 0.65%.
+Quaker Chemical’s dividend payout ratio is currently 27.10%.

 Get a free copy of the Zacks research report on Quaker Chemical (KWR)